8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 #3: Lunge Matrix

-The lunge matrix is one of the best dynamic warm up exercises for the entire lower body, and it will get your neuromuscular system firing.
+The lunge matrix is one of the best dynamic warm-up exercises for the entire lower body.
+It will get your neuromuscular system firing.

-Moreover, as you will be lunging in the sagittal and frontal plane, you will mobilize your hips and glutes for multi-directional movements.
+Moreover, as you lunge in the sagittal and frontal plane, you will mobilize your hips and glutes for multidirectional movements.

 Here are the steps: